-The Funny Dictionary (2018) relies heavily on archival material, such as The University Correspondent (a magazine from the late 1800s and early 1900s), an early monograph called English as She is Taught (1887), and historical newspapers.
+The Funny Dictionary: An A-Z of Kids' Funny Definitions (2018) relies heavily on archival material, such as The University Correspondent (a magazine from the late 1800s and early 1900s), an early monograph called English as She is Taught (1887), and historical newspapers.

 Newspapers, in fact, provide an excellent source of howler compilations, especially since modern databases make searching for howlers relatively easy.
 Such databases include the National Library of Australia’s Trove, newspapers.com, and the Gale NewsVault.